-In recent years, Victoria has seen a huge growth in farm-to-table restaurants supported by local food artisans, farmers, brewers and distillers.
+In recent years, Victoria has seen a huge growth in farm-to-table restaurants supported by local growers and makers.
 Enjoy breakfast in the garden at Nourish Kitchen & Cafe, grab lunch on the garden patio of 10 Acres Bistro and while away an evening over craft cocktails and creative dishes at Little Jumbo.

 Victoria is a great city for a stroll with Beacon Hill Park, Chinatown (Canada’s oldest!), Fisherman’s Wharf and the parliament buildings all close to the city center.
 The Royal B.C.
 Museum is a must-visit attraction with its exceptional west coast galleries.
-Visitors can also take to the water with Victoria Harbour Ferry’s water taxi service or by exploring the calm harbour waters by kayak.
+Visitors can also enjoy beautiful city views by taking a ride on the Victoria Harbour Ferry water taxi service.

 Learn more at: Tourism Victoria